Thursday, May 29, 2008

 To Be or Not to Be

-The story obviously has sympathy for the Resistance workers who fight against their country being occupied by irredentists, whereas the best twist is probably the scene where actor Joseph disguises himself as the Nazi Professor, not knowing that the Nazis already discovered the real Professor is already dead: in order to spice up the situation, they put him in the same room with the corpse of the Professor (!), but Joseph even finds a way to get out of this pinch, by disputing even this situation.
+The story obviously has sympathy for the Resistance members fighting against their country being occupied by irredentists and annexationists, yet Lubitsch treats both their plight with respect and finds room for numerous comical dialogues ("If I shouldn't come back, I forgive you what happened between you and Sobinski.
+But if I come back, it's a different matter!"; "Well, Colonel, all I can say is... you can't have your cake and shoot it, too.").
+The best twist is probably the scene where actor Joseph disguises himself as the Nazi Professor, not knowing that the Nazis discovered the real Professor is already dead: in order to spice up the situation, they put him in the same room with the corpse of the Professor (!), but Joseph even finds a way to get out of this pinch, by disputing even this situation.
 The finale, with one of the actors disguising themselves as Hitler (!) in order to ensure his entire group to board a plane and escape, is unbelievable, equipped with already now classic joke where this fake Hitler asks the two Nazi pilots to jump off the plane, which they simply do.
-Rarely has there ever been a movie that goes so over the top, and pushes the envelope so far, and yet always stays within class and good taste throughout.
-Like a real satire, "To Be or Not to Be" doesn't mock a nation or specific people, but just their wrong beliefs and misguided policies, not managing to be completely hilarious as it wants to, even though its own concept already causes chuckles, and even has dramatic moments, inspiring a whole bunch of Nazi satires, most of which were simply half a century too late to have any sharpness as this one.
+Rarely has there ever been a movie that goes so over the top, plays with the controversial and pushes the envelope so far, and yet always stays within class and good taste throughout.
+Like a real satire, "To Be or Not to Be" doesn't mock a nation or specific people, but just their wrong beliefs and misguided policies, not managing to be completely hilarious as it wants to, and even has dramatic moments, inspiring a whole bunch of Nazi satires, most of which were simply half a century too late to have any sharpness as this gem.

 Wednesday, May 14, 2008